cyanreg/avtransport/draft-avtransport-spec.md

-# Qproto protocol
+# AVTransport protocol

-The Qproto protocol is a new standardized mechanism for multimedia transport and storage.
+The AVTransport protocol is a new standardized mechanism for multimedia transport and storage.
 This protocol aims to be a simple, reliable and robust low-overhead method that borrows design decisions from other protocols and aims to be generic, rather than specialized for certain use-cases.
 With minimal changes, it can be